 This project starts with a little story.
 Five years ago my husband and I bought an old historic home.
 It was built somewhere in the mid-to-late-1800s.
 The house had been empty for a couple of years and raccoons used it for part of that time.
 We had this little gross closet (see left photo above) that I wouldn’t store anything in so my dad suggested we turn it into a bathroom.

 I’ll spare you the drama of putting in the bathroom, but we ended up with the little beauty in the above right photo!
 You can see that the pipes under the sink are still visible.
-That brings us to this project.
-A sink skirt was the perfect solution to hide those pipes and add some extra character.
+My husband planned to route something with his instrument, but I had a better idea, and it involved a SKIRT!

 After I had the skirt finished, I used sticky velcro squares and attached one side to my sink and one side to my sink skirt.
 The ones on the sink stuck really well but the ones on the fabric lost their hold when the unheated bathroom reached arctic temperatures.
-After that I handstitched the squares to the fabric but the stickyness made it nearly impossible to push the needle through and now my finger is full of holes.
+After that, I handstitched the squares to the fabric but the stickiness made it nearly impossible to push the needle through and now my finger is full of holes.
 You can benefit from my suffering: I would recommend sticky velcro for the sink and nonsticky velcro stitched to the fabric.
 I used 5 squares, but again, it’s a really small sink so you may need more.
 Now it’s ready to be attached and you’re all done!

 Table of Contents

 What is the purpose of a sink skirt?

 A sink skirt is a decorative piece that is placed around the base of a sink.
 It can be used to add color and interest to a bathroom or kitchen, and it can also help to hide plumbing fixtures and pipes.
 Skirts can be made from a variety of materials, including cloth, vinyl, and tile.